inplayer-org/inplayer-ui/src/elements/Notification/Readme.md

-RadioInput is a component to displat notification.
+Notification is a component to display notification.
 You can use it directly like this:

 ```jsx static
 import { Notification } from 'inplayer-ui';